nicolasvargaszz/nicolasvargaszz/README.md

 🎓 **Currently**: I am pursuing a degree in Computer Science @UPTP 🇹🇼🇵🇾 engineering and exploring advanced topics in Data Science and Machine Learning.

-💡 **Learning Goals for 2026**: Deepen my knowledge in Machine Learning models and algorithms, and their applications.
+💡 **Learning Goals for 2026**: Deepen my knowledge in Automatization, creating AI agents, and their applications in real the real world.

-🌟 **Fun Fact**: I started my programming journey at the age of 13 with C++ and have since grown passionate about data science and machine learning.

 🌐 **Languages**: I speak English, German, Spanish, and Guarani.

-📈 **Objective**: Leveraging my skills in Python, data analysis, and machine learning to drive actionable insights and create impactful solutions.
+📈 **Objective**: Leveraging my skills in Python, AI, LLMS, and n8n.

 ---